MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-on-off-shift-presence.md

 Here's an example of how your organization can use shift-based presence.

 You have Firstline Workers in your organization that should only be paid for hours they work on a shift that their manager scheduled and approved.
 They shouldn't be paid for time spent working outside a scheduled shift, which includes using the Teams app.
-You set up a custom message that says "This time won't count toward payable hours", which is displayed when Firstline Workers try to access Teams when off shift.
+You set up a custom message that says "Your time on Teams when on off shift won't count toward payable hours", which is displayed when Firstline Workers try to access Teams when off shift.
 If they choose to use Teams, they click **I accept** with the understanding that they won't be paid for this time.

 You also have information workers in your organization who are salaried and who don't work shifts.
 You configure your information workers to use the default presence states in Teams while giving your Firstline Workers shift-based presence.